The Blood Arm

 Since the release of their debut album, they have regularly received support from the likes of The Guardian, Loud & Quiet, Uncut and Clash Magazine to name a few.
 The Blood Arm's biggest appearances and live achievements are rooted in their reputation as an explosive live band, which led to high-profile support slots and festival recognition, including the likes of Glastonbury and Reading & Leeds.

-Want x 3, is out 27th February 2026.
-This release is taken from The Blood Arm’s highly acclaimed debut album Bomb Romantics, to be released digitally on 17th July 2026.
+The Blood Arm’s highly acclaimed debut album Bomb Romantics, to be released digitally on 17th July 2026.